googlearchive/interactive-fiction-nodejs/README.md

-# Actions on Google Interactive Fiction Sample using Node.js
+# Actions on Google: Interactive Fiction Sample using Node.js

 This interactive fiction engine, is an app for the Google Assistant.